CineStill 800T Film Review

 Grain structure, resolution, and sharpness.

 CineStill 800T (based on Vision 500T 5219/7219) features an impressively fine grain.
-Kodak’s datasheet lists it as “exceptionally low,” which is hard to deny — even when the film is cross-processed in C-41 chemicals.
+Kodak’s datasheet lists it as “exceptionally low” — which remains true even when the film is cross-processed in C-41 chemicals.

 CineStill 800T exposure guide and dynamic range.